Brace yourself: What parents can expect after your young adult enrolls into a treatment program

 How do you stay strong when your young adult tries to talk their way out of leaving?
 Well, you lean on your team.
 The program staff and your Consultant have seen this time and again.
 We have some suggestions we can give you.

-1. Use this as an opportunity to get help for yourself too.
+Use this as an opportunity to get help for yourself too.
 If you aren’t sure where to start, consider hiring a Parent Coach.
-The The Experiential Healing Institute is a great resources to get coached and trained.
-They are former therapists-turned-parent trainers.
-They will work with you to change your patterns and behaviors.
-They help you break free of the system you’re stuck in.
-There are other parent coaching resources (Elevate Family Wellness Programs, Parent Coach Professionals, Solutions Parenting Support, etc. just to name a few), but regardless of who you use, make sure you interview several options before deciding who you want to work with.
+There are several companies out there that are great.
+Regardless of who you use, make sure you interview several options before deciding who you want to work with.
 Having choices is good!

-2. Load yourself up with additional resources.
+Load yourself up with additional resources.
 Speak with a Parent Coach, find an individual therapist, and find a local parent support group.
-Read books, especially one like the Parallel Process or Letters from the Wilderness of Modern Parenting to better understand what your young adult is going through.
+Read books, especially one like the Parallel Process to better understand what your young adult is going through.

 It’s so much easier said than done.
 Consultants will frontload to families to expect this.
 Families will repeat back to Consultants that they know to expect it, yet when the first attempt to get out of treatment pops up, everything the parents knew goes right out of the window.
 Let us support you when it gets to this moment, because it will happen.